CRACKING R-VALUES*

 3.geographyinthenews.org.uk, The temperature divide, accessed October 20, 2023

-The information presented on this blog should not be considered as professional advice or a substitute for consulting relevant experts.
-Before making any purchase decisions or taking action based on the information presented here, it is strongly recommended to contact the product manufacturer directly to verify the details and ensure its suitability for your specific needs.
+The information provided in this blog is for general informational purposes only and does not constitute professional or expert advice (No Professional Advice Disclaimer).
+It should not be considered a substitute for consultation with qualified professionals.
+Before making any purchasing decisions or taking action based on the information presented here, we strongly recommend contacting the relevant manufacturer or certified expert directly to verify product suitability for your specific needs.

-By using this blog, you acknowledge and agree that Insulationgo LTD shall not be held liable for any damages, losses, or inconveniences arising from the use or reliance on the information provided herein.
-This limitation of liability applies to all users of the blog, including but not limited to visitors, readers, and subscribers.
+By using this blog, you acknowledge and agree that Insulationgo LTD shall not be liable for any damages, losses, or inconveniences resulting from the use of or reliance on the information provided.
+This limitation of liability applies to all users, including visitors, readers, and subscribers.